ankitverma5859/LinuxCommandLine/Part_I.md

 -rw-rw-r-- 1 user user  89863696 Aug 23 00:23  google-chrome-stable_current_amd64.deb
 -rw-rw-r-- 1 user user 305557504 May 30  2018  jdk-8u171-nb-8_2-linux-x64.sh
 -rw-rw-r-- 1 user user 223882240 May 30  2018  netbeans-8.2-linux.sh

+Starts with -     : Regular File
+Starts with d     : Directory
+Number            : Number of Hard Links
+Next 3 characters : Access Rights for File Owner
+Next 3 characters : Access Rights for the members of files group Next 3 characters : Access Rights for everyone else

+user              : Username of the File's Owner user              : Name of the group that owns the file
+                  : Size of the file in bytes
+                  : Last Modified Date
+                  : Name of the file.
 ```

 > -t option sorts in most recently modified